Character encoding: Example

 Note in particular that 𐐀 is represented with either one 32-bit value (UTF-32), two 16-bit values (UTF-16), or four 8-bit values (UTF-8).
-Although each of those forms uses the same total number of bits (32) to represent the glyph, it is not obvious how the actual numeric byte values are related.
+Although each of those forms uses the same total number of bits (32) to represent the grapheme, it is not obvious how the actual numeric byte values are related.

 Transcoding

-To support environments using multiple character encodings, software has been developed to translate text between character encoding schemes; a process known as transcoding.
+To support environments using multiple character encodings, software has been developed to translate text between character encoding schemes, a process known as transcoding.
 Notable software includes: